CHCheshire/Project-2/README.md

 ### Content

-The logic used for making the noughts and crosses game was taken from another github project made by developess (https://github.com/developess/Noughts-and-Crosses)
+The logic used for making the noughts and crosses game was taken from another github project made by developess.
+I had used their javascript for determining a winner, displaying who's turn it is, showing the icons in the box and being able to restart the game.
+To try expand upon that, I had added the scoreboard system, streamlined the code slightly and also added that boxes should be disabled after a winner is declared. (https://github.com/developess/Noughts-and-Crosses)

 The logic used for calculating the score system used on the noughts and crosses game was taken from this video by Media Upload (https://www.youtube.com/watch?v=9sPrhBoTmSk)

 The logic used for creating the function that calculates the computerOption and playerOption in the rock, paper, scissors game was taken from this article by GeeksforGeeks (https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/)

 The article I read that is describing the Minimax AI for noughts and crosses (https://gsurma.medium.com/tic-tac-toe-creating-unbeatable-ai-with-minimax-algorithm-8af9e52c1e7d)

+The arrow icon used for the "Back to home page" buttons on the game pages was taken from Font Awesome (https://fontawesome.com/)

 ### Media